IBM-Bluemix-Docs/certificate-manager/about.md

 # About {{site.data.keyword.cloudcerts_short}}
 {: #about-certificate-manager}

-{{site.data.keyword.cloudcerts_full}} helps you to obtain, store and manage SSL certificates that you use for {{site.data.keyword.cloud_notm}} deployments, or other Cloud and on-prem deployments.
+{{site.data.keyword.cloudcerts_full}} helps you to obtain, store and manage SSL/TLS certificates that you use for {{site.data.keyword.cloud_notm}} deployments, or other Cloud and on-prem deployments.
 {: shortdesc}

-You can import SSL certificates that you obtain for your apps and services, store them securely, and get a central view of the certificates that you are using.
+You can import SSL/TLS certificates that you obtain for your apps and services, store them securely, and get a central view of the certificates that you are using.
 Or, you can order public certificates through Certificate Manager from supported CAs.

 You can manage your certificates in the following ways: